You’ve heard it before.

 Not only is Williams elated to be a new mom, but she still plans on returning to tennis.
 We are so excited to hear her candid advice about the struggles of being both a mother and a successful woman, and we have no doubt she has a lot to share with us.

 Advice from Serena: “Since I don’t look like every other girl, it takes awhile to be okay with that.
 To be different.
 But different is good”

 3. Michelle Obama

 But aside from incredible work ethic growing up – we also love her for the effort and change she is striving to make now.
-Since being in the White House in 2008, Obama has launched Let’s Move!, a nation wide campaign to fight childhood obesity, Joining Forces (with Jill Biden), an initiative to support veterans, Reach Higher, a post high school education advocacy campaign, and our personal favorite, Let Girls Learn, a global movement to help girls receive an education at all ages.
+While she was in the White House, Obama has launched Let’s Move!, a nation wide campaign to fight childhood obesity, Joining Forces (with Jill Biden), an initiative to support veterans, Reach Higher, a post high school education advocacy campaign, and our personal favorite, Let Girls Learn, a global movement to help girls receive an education at all ages.

 Through her advocacy, her compassion, and her spirit, Michelle Obama inspires us every day to keep pushing for more.